 - Consider using keywords relevant to your article;

-- If the keywords are somehow related to each other, that’s a plus (for example: internet marketing, online marketing, search engine marketing);
+- If the keywords are somehow related to each other, that’s a plus (for example: internet marketing, online marketing, search engine marketing, digital marketing);

 - Use different keywords for different blog posts.
 In most cases, search engines will return two results from you blog at most, so having five or six posts optimized for the same set of keywords would be a waste of content;

 - Write your article first, but with the right keywords in mind, not the other way around;

 - Use your most important keyword(s) in the title tag.
 If you’re using a SEO plugin, you can set a different page title than that of your blog post;